avidbiscuit/ait-wiki/content/blocks/zeiton_cobble.md

 ## Recipe
 ![Recipe for zeiton cobble](images/zcr.png)
-> or as an alternative, you can right click Cobblestone with a Zeiton Sshard to convert it into Zeiton Cobble (cool right?).
+> or as an alternative, you can right click Cobblestone with a Zeiton Shard to convert it into Zeiton Cobble (cool right?).